 Is It Polite?

 There is no question about it, “yes, please” is a sign of politeness in the English langue.
+Using phrases like this and asking people “how is your day going” is very polite!
 Create a habit of using please in your questions and responses.
 People will appreciate your manner and will be more willing to assist you.

 FAQs – English Language